Senior Courts Act 2016

 22: Rules conferring on Associate Judges specified jurisdiction and powers of High Court Judge in chambers, or

-"Rules that let Associate Judges make some decisions like a High Court Judge"
+"Rules that give Associate Judges some powers of a High Court Judge"

 Part 2High Court